timescale/docs/use-timescale/data-tiering/untier-data.md

 # Untier data

-Tiered data is stored on tour low-cost bottomless storage tier.
+Tiered data is stored on our object storage tier.
 Tiered data is immutable, and cannot be changed.
-To update data in a tiered chunk, you need to move it back to local storage.
+To update data in a tiered chunk, you need to move it back to local storage (Timescale's standard high-performance storage tier).
 This is called untiering the data.
 You can untier data in a chunk using the `untier_chunk` stored procedure.

 ## Untier data in a chunk

 Untiering chunks is a synchronous process that occurs when the `untier_chunk` procedure is called.
-When you untier a chunk, the data is moved from S3 storage to local storage.
+When you untier a chunk, the data is moved from the object storage tier to local storage.
 Chunks are renamed when the data is untiered.

 <Procedure>